The Lexus and the Olive Tree: Golden Arches theory

-In the 2000 edition of the book, Friedman countered criticism of his theory as follows:

-I was both amazed and amused by how much the Golden Arches Theory had gotten around and how intensely certain people wanted to prove it wrong.
-They were mostly realists and out-of-work Cold Warriors who insisted that politics, and the never-ending struggle between nation-states, were the immutable defining feature of international affairs, and they were professionally and psychologically threatened by the idea that globalization and economic integration might actually influence geopolitics in some very new and fundamental ways.

-He also explains how globalization can cause "Brazilification" — the loss of the middle class and increase in income gap—of countries impacted by the trend.
+Friedman also explains how globalization can cause "Brazilification" — the loss of the middle class and increase in income gap—of countries impacted by the trend.
 Brazilification is a neologism included in Douglas Coupland's 1991 book Generation X: Tales for an Accelerated Culture.
 The expression was used in a similar way by the American writer Michael Lind as "Brazilianisation of America" in his book The Next American Nation and by the German sociologist Ulrich Beck as "Brasilianisierung des Westens" in his book Schöne neue Arbeitswelt.

 In 2005, Friedman said that he framed this theory in terms of McDonald's Golden Arches "with tongue slightly in cheek".
 In his 2005 book The World Is Flat he offered an updated theory he labelled the Dell Theory of Conflict Prevention.